eve-oliker/cyanoscape_matlab/README.md

 - For seabass: calls function convert_excel_to_seabass() - makes the seabass files in their own folder

 ## Chl_A_headers_sb.m
-Expects a single excel sheet, with metadata (lat/lon/date/time/volfit) in the raw file
+- Expects a single excel sheet, with metadata (lat/lon/date/time/volfit) in the raw file
-Output: uses “append” rather than “legnth(headerCellArray) + 1” - find description in Nutrients_headers_sb (Matches Nutrients, Chl_A, ACS)
+- Output: uses “append” rather than “legnth(headerCellArray) + 1” - find description in Nutrients_headers_sb (Matches Nutrients, Chl_A, ACS)
-Lines 45-46: Rename chla to chl_a if present
+- Lines 45-46: Rename chla to chl_a if present

 ## BB9_Optics_headers_sb.m
-Expects single dataset (All_BB9.xlsx)
+- Expects single dataset (All_BB9.xlsx)
-Target sites differ (no data from Klein River Estuary) Instrument information: adds header rows for instrument_manufacturer and instrument model (same logic as adding detection limits)
+- Target sites differ (no data from Klein River Estuary)
+- Instrument information: adds header rows for instrument_manufacturer and instrument model (same logic as adding detection limits)
-Under “load BB9 data set” - regexprep dynamically renames wavelength column from wvl to bb
+- Under “load BB9 data set” - regexprep dynamically renames wavelength column from wvl to bb
-Output: uses “append” rather than “legnth(headerCellArray) + 1” - find description in Nutrients_headers_sb
+- Output: uses “append” rather than “legnth(headerCellArray) + 1” - find description in Nutrients_headers_sb

 ## Nutrients:
 ### Nutrients_BIOSCAPE.m
-Nutrients: read data, clean additives on station names Define variable names
+- Nutrients: read data, clean additives on station names
+- Define variable names
-Calculate mean, standard deviation, bincount for each variable Rename variables to match SeaBASS requirements
+- Calculate mean, standard deviation, bincount for each variable
+- Rename variables to match SeaBASS requirements
-For loop: finds column for mean, std, bincount, creates and fills columns Liquid Carbon:
+- For loop: finds column for mean, std, bincount, creates and fills columns

+**Liquid Carbon:**
-Works only with dissolved type (as indicated by Humenshi in email) Identify data columns
+- Works only with dissolved type
+- Identify data columns
-Run groupsummary (mean, std, bincount)
+- Run groupsummary (mean, std, bincount)
-Sets below detection limit values to -8888 and missing (NaN values to -9999) Bincount excludes -8888 and -9999
+- Sets below detection limit values to -8888 and missing (NaN values to -9999); Bincount excludes -8888 and -9999
-Rename columns to match SB
+- Rename columns to match SB
-Uses for loop - same logic as above
+- Uses for loop - same logic as above

-Particulate carbon
+**Particulate carbon**
-Volume filtered is 30 mL for all samples
+- Volume filtered is 30 mL for all samples
-Unit conversions - all started as %
+- Unit conversions
-Final units:
-Calculated total mass in mg (using metadata info) Converted to mg/m^3
+- Calculated total mass in mg (using metadata info), converted to mg/m^3
-Define and rename variables and coverts units where necessary Same for loop logic
+- Define and rename variables and coverts units where necessary
+- Same for loop logic
-Site and station
+- Site and station
-Use metadata for lat/lon/date/time columns
+- Use metadata for lat/lon/date/time columns
-Split main raw data sheet up by site
+- Split main raw data sheet up by site
-Save each sheet’s data to excel file
+- Save each sheet’s data to excel file

-Previous version combined the three file types into one master document Using outerjoin on station - merges nutrients, liquid carbon, and particulate carbon tables: tempTable = outerjoin(nutrientsSeaBassTable, liquidSeaBassTable, 'Keys', 'station', 'MergeKeys', true); masterSeabassTable = outerjoin(tempTable, partSeaBassTable, 'Keys', 'station', 'MergeKeys', true);
+_Previous version combined the three file types into one master document_ Using outerjoin on station - merges nutrients, liquid carbon, and particulate carbon tables:
+_tempTable = outerjoin(nutrientsSeaBassTable, liquidSeaBassTable, 'Keys', 'station', 'MergeKeys', true);
+masterSeabassTable = outerjoin(tempTable, partSeaBassTable, 'Keys', 'station', 'MergeKeys', true);_

 ### Nutrients_header_sb.m
-Used raw data to create 3 raw data files to reference, for nutrients, liquid, and particulate Logic mainly matches the script TSS_Turbidity_Headers_SB
+- Used raw data to create 3 raw data files to reference, for nutrients, liquid, and particulate
+- Logic mainly matches the script TSS_Turbidity_Headers_SB
-Format: read raw files, match metadata, format custom seabass header blocks, exporting output files for conversion to .sb.
+- Format: read raw files, match metadata, format custom seabass header blocks, exporting output files for conversion to .sb.
-Expects four separate input Excel files pre-split by site in the source folder (Rietvlei_Nutrients, Zeekoevlei_Nutrients, etc).
+- Expects four separate input Excel files pre-split by site in the source folder (Rietvlei_Nutrients, Zeekoevlei_Nutrients, etc).
 Each site file is looped.

 Differences between TSS and Nutrients:
-Fields and units - Additional header variable /below_detection_limit Secchi depth:
+- Fields and units - Additional header variable /below_detection_limit
+- Secchi depth:
-Checks if secchi_depth exists as a column name in the site Excel sheet (if missing, add column of NaN; If present, standardize header name to secchi_depth)
+	- Checks if secchi_depth exists as a column name in the site Excel sheet (if missing, add column of NaN; If present, standardize header name to secchi_depth)
-Loops through stations, populates siteTable.secchi_depth(dataRows) from metadataTable.secchi_depth(metaRow) Output files:
+- Loops through stations, populates siteTable.secchi_depth(dataRows) from metadataTable.secchi_depth(metaRow)
+- Output files:
-Output files end with _prepped (optional) into an output subfolder Uses “append” - Writes header array starting at cell A1.
+	- Output files end with _prepped (optional) into an output subfolder
+	- Uses “append” - Writes header array starting at cell A1.
 The method used for nutrients has potential risks.
 If adapting the scripts, the method used for TSS Turbidity is recommended to avoid potentially adding data beneath empty rows.

 ## AC-S:

 ### ACS_to_matlab.py
-Load ‘all_ACS_data.pkl’
+- Load ‘all_ACS_data.pkl’
 For each item
-Check if is pandas data frame or series, drop duplicates Converts dataframes to python dictionaries (to_dict(orient=‘list’)) Use np.array () to convert lists and numpy array
+- Check if is pandas data frame or series, drop duplicates
+- Converts dataframes to python dictionaries (to_dict(orient=‘list’))
+- Use np.array () to convert lists and numpy array
-Use input path to determine destination folder (os.path.dirname()) Save object as matlab structure array
+- Use input path to determine destination folder (os.path.dirname())
+- Save object as matlab structure array
 ** AFTER THE ACS TO MATLAB: “converted_data.mat” was used to export to Excel.
 Opens the .mat structure file, attaches spectral variable column names, and extracts station arrays into individual .xlsx files

 ### ACS_headers_sb.m
-Uses the structure array created above.
+- Uses the structure array created above.
-Same overall logic as above - populate seabass headers and metadata info.
+- Same overall logic as above - populate seabass headers and metadata info.
-Generates individual files for every substation
+- Generates individual files for every substation
-Uses summary CSV (ACS_station_N_summary.csv) to pull station counts and add bincount into the header.
+- Uses summary CSV (ACS_station_N_summary.csv) to pull station counts and add bincount into the header.
 Matches summary bin counts using station identifiers
-Uses “append” method for writing - like Chl_A and Nutrients Removes column 4 - c_wavelength (because in this case wavelengths for a and c are identical)
+- Uses “append” method for writing - like Chl_A and Nutrients
+- Removes column 4 - c_wavelength (because in this case wavelengths for a and c are identical)

 ## Radiometric (TriOS, SE, GER):
 All scripts go in order of:
- *_to_matlab_structure.py: convert from pickle file to matlab structure Take structured .mat files from Python
+1. *_to_matlab_structure.py: convert from pickle file to matlab structure
+2. Take structured .mat files from Python
-Add sensor-specific conversion units
+3. Add sensor-specific conversion units
-Calculate replicate stats across wavelengths
+4. Calculate replicate stats across wavelengths
-Use Mobley 1999 glint-correction *_calculations_conversions: unit conversions and set-up of files in matlab *_headers_sb: typical header script as seen above
+5. Use Mobley 1999 glint-correction
+6. *_calculations_conversions: unit conversions and set-up of files in matlab
+7. *_headers_sb: typical header script as seen above

 ### TriOS
 #### Trios_to_Matlab_structure.py
-Overview: reorganizes nested TriOS data stored in .pickle file into a MATLAB structure
+- Overview: reorganizes nested TriOS data stored in .pickle file into a MATLAB structure
-Input: Pickle file with raw TriOS spectral radiometer measurements (TriOS_GER_SE_Rrs_dictionary_03_26_26_final.pickle) Pull array metadata:
+- Input: Pickle file with raw TriOS spectral radiometer measurements (TriOS_GER_SE_Rrs_dictionary_03_26_26_final.pickle)

+- Pull array metadata:
-Extracts sensor wavelengths (data[‘wavelegnths’][TriOS’]) Extracts raw radiance measurements (data['Radiance']['TriOS']) Loops for each key
+	- Extracts sensor wavelengths (data[‘wavelegnths’][TriOS’])
+	- Extracts raw radiance measurements (data['Radiance']['TriOS'])
+Loops for each key
-Breaks text keys into three metadata components: station/ site name, replicate number, and data type (sky, water, or spec) Split on space to separate station_number from measurement type (ie. ‘KR1B_1’ and ‘sky’) Split prefix on rightmost underscore (.rsplit(‘_’, 1)): separate station from replicate (‘KR1B’, ‘1’) Rebuilds nested dictionary hierarchy (Groups data sequentially by site → replicate → data type) Exports a structure workspace file (Trios_Strutured.mat) which contains the organized nested dictionary and wavelength arrays for MATLAB scipy.io.savemat() - saves Trios_Strutured.mat with two variables - site and wavelengths
+- Breaks text keys into three metadata components: station/ site name, replicate number, and data type (sky, water, or spec)
+- Split on space to separate station_number from measurement type (ie. ‘KR1B_1’ and ‘sky’)
+- Split prefix on rightmost underscore (.rsplit(‘_’, 1)): separate station from replicate (‘KR1B’, ‘1’)
+- Rebuilds nested dictionary hierarchy (Groups data sequentially by site → replicate → data type)
+- Exports a structure workspace file (Trios_Strutured.mat) which contains the organized nested dictionary and wavelength arrays for MATLAB
+- scipy.io.savemat() - saves Trios_Strutured.mat with two variables - site and wavelengths

 #### TRIOS_calculations_conversions.m
-Using the file created by Trios_to_Matlab.py - (Trios_Structured.mat)
+- Using the file created by Trios_to_Matlab.py - (Trios_Structured.mat)
-Conversions: Convert mW/(m^2 * nm * sr) to μW/(cm^2 * nm *sr) → Conversion factor of 0.1
+- Conversions: Convert mW/(m^2 * nm * sr) to μW/(cm^2 * nm *sr) → Conversion factor of 0.1
-Statistics:
+- Statistics:
-For each site make blank matrixes the necessary rows Separate data labelled water, spec, sky
+	- For each site make blank matrixes the necessary rows
+	- Separate data labelled water, spec, sky
-Calculates median, standard deviation, and bincount (non NaN) for all replicates for each wavelength Calculate for water radiance (Lt), and sky radiance (Lsky).
+	- Calculates median, standard deviation, and bincount (non NaN) for all replicates for each wavelength
+	- Calculate for water radiance (Lt), and sky radiance (Lsky).
 Es values for TriOS are direct from the cosine collector, no conversion necessary.
-Radiometric Equations (Using Rg value of 0.98 and current replicate to calculate Lw and Rrs) Build site table, exports individual Excel spreadsheets with Lsky, Lt, Lw, and Rrs statistics
+	- Radiometric Equations (Using Rg value of 0.98 and current replicate to calculate Lw and Rrs)
+- Build site table, exports individual Excel spreadsheets with Lsky, Lt, Lw, and Rrs statistics

 #### TRIOS_headers_sb.m
 Uses TSS writecell method